MIGG-NTU/SeisData_Tools/workshops/SeisTomo_Tutoriala_DATA/README.md

 # Seismic Data Tutorial

 Please note that those jupyter notebooks and codes are still under development.
-It will be updated in the following weeks.
+It may be updated at any time.

-You can find the latest version at https://github.com/MIGG-NTU/SeisData_Tools

 ## Data Fetching

 - `data-fetch.ipynb`: notes and codes about data fetching
-- ObsPy: jupyter notebooks about data fetching using ObsPy
+- `ObsPy`: jupyter notebooks about data fetching using ObsPy
-- SOD: some sod recipe demos
+- `SOD`: some sod recipe demos
-- images: related figures
+- `images`: related figures

 ## Data processing